-Here are three organizations that help kids with cancer have the best Halloween yet!
+Here are 3 organizations that help kids with cancer have the best Halloween yet.

-The Children’s Committee of the Memorial Sloan Kettering Cancer Center organizes a Halloween Party for their Pediatrics center every year, and they’re looking for costume and candy donations!
+The Children’s Committee of the Memorial Sloan Kettering Cancer Center organizes a Halloween Party for their pediatrics center every year.
+They’re looking for costume and candy donations!

-Patients have the chance to dress up in their choice of hundreds of donated costumes, trick-or-treat throughout the hospital and socialize in the decorated play and exam rooms.
+Patients have the chance to dress up in their choice of hundreds of donated costumes, trick-or-treat throughout the hospital, and socialize in the decorated play and exam rooms.
 They even hire a magician!
-The hospital is located in New York, but anyone can donate using their Amazon Wish List.
-Just imagine how cute a patient would look in the “Just-Hatched Pengualas” costume.
-Seriously.

-BASE Camp is a Children’s Cancer Foundation in Florida that aims to Believe, Achieve, Support and Educate child cancer patients and their families.
-It offers year-round support to families before, during and after treatment.
+BASE Camp is a Children’s Cancer Foundation in Florida that offers year-round support to families before, during and after treatment.
 They celebrate milestones like last day of chemo, provide support groups for children and parents, invite siblings to all activities and events and offer overnight camps and hospital meals.

 Their donation wish list includes lightly used Halloween costumes and accessories, so consider sending your outfits their way when November 1 rolls around.

-Saint Jude Research Hospital helps kids escape the realities of chemo, radiation and surgeries with super scary Halloween party!
+St. Jude Children's Research Hospital helps kids escape the realities of chemotherapy, radiation, and surgeries with a super scary Halloween party!
 It’s a chance for them to make the most of their childhood by dressing up to go trick-or-treating throughout the hospital.